 Book sales and reviews in the first week are vital.

 That’s it, 14 simple rules to keep you on track with writing your book.
 What might you add?
-If I were to add one more it would be to consider The Write A Heal Memoir Program to keep you motivated and on track.
+If I were to add one more it would be to consider The Accende Academy Writers Bundle will keep you motivated and on track.

-PS: I specialise in helping my clients to find the right story, plan, write and publish their book so that they can rock their brand with their inspirational message.
+PS: I specialise in helping my clients to plan, the right book so that they can rock their brand with their inspirational message.